control-alt-repeat/website/src/content/contact/-index.md

 07984 599771

-_Majority of phonecalls these days are spam.
-If you call and we do not answer please leave a voicemail, or send a message via WhatsApp, email, or SMS letting us know you called._
+_The majority of phone calls these days are spam.
+If you call and we do not answer, please leave a voicemail or send a message via WhatsApp, email, or SMS letting us know you called._

 ### Email